Ethnologue: Overview

 The determination of what characteristics define a single language depends upon sociolinguistic evaluation by various scholars; as the preface to Ethnologue states, "Not all scholars share the same set of criteria for what constitutes a 'language' and what features define a 'dialect'."
 The criteria used by Ethnologue are mutual intelligibility and the existence or absence of a common literature or ethnolinguistic identity.
-The number of languages identified has been steadily increasing, from 5,445 in the 10th edition (in 1984) to 6,909 in the 16th (in 2009), partly due to governments recognizing mutually intelligible varieties as separate languages, and partly due to SIL establishing new Bible translation needs.
+The number of languages identified has been steadily increasing, from 5,445 in the 10th edition (in 1984) to 6,909 in the 16th (in 2009), and now 7,170 (2026) partly due to governments recognizing mutually intelligible varieties as separate languages, and partly due to SIL establishing new Bible translation needs.
 Ethnologue codes were used as the base to create the new ISO 639-3 international standard.
 Since 2007, Ethnologue relies only on this standard, administered by SIL International, to determine what is listed as a language.

 In addition to choosing a primary name for a language, Ethnologue provides listings of other name(s) for the language and any dialects that are used by its speakers, government, foreigners and neighbors.
 Also included are any names that have been commonly referenced historically, regardless of whether a name is considered official, politically correct or offensive; this allows more complete historical research to be done.
 These lists of names are not necessarily complete.